 In the initial stages of labor, the contractions are dull with a little discomfort.
 When you try any of the above methods, observe the contractions and try to time them.

-Ideally, the contractions should last about 40 to 60 seconds and repeat three to five times in ten minutes (13).
-If you feel the contractions are stronger and lasting longer or feel the baby dropping lower into the pelvic region, or the mucus plug is loosening, consult your doctor.
+Ideally, the contractions should last about 40 to 60 seconds and repeat two to three times in ten minutes (13).
+If you feel the contractions are stronger and lasting longer or feel the baby dropping lower into the pelvic region, or the mucus plug is loosening, consult your doctor, midwife, or doula.

 2. Oxytocin For Induction; American Congress of Obstetricians & Gynecologists (ACOG) (2011)